-Seats/term - every year, one member for Wales is elected from the GP Trainee subcommittee elections for a two-session term.
+- Seats/term - every year, one member for Wales is elected from the GP Trainee subcommittee elections for a two-session term.
 The elected representative has a voting seat on GPCW.

-> - Timeline - GP trainees regional elections are usually held in March or April.
+- Timeline - GP registrars regional elections are usually held in March or April.

-> - Eligibility - all GP trainees who are BMA members in Wales are eligible to stand in this election.
-All GP trainees can vote in this election.
+- Eligibility - all GP registrars who are BMA members in Wales are eligible to stand in this election.
+All GP registrars can vote in this election.

-> - Seats/term - every year, one member for Wales is elected from the sessional GPs committee elections for a three-session term.
+- Seats/term - every year, one member for Wales is elected from the sessional GPs committee elections for a three-session term.
 The elected member has a voting seat on GPCW.